Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 To provide behavior around a profile, implement the `NServiceBus.Hosting.Profiles.IHandleProfile<T>` interface where `T` is the given profile.
 For example, an email component

--   Does nothing with the Lite profile
+ * Does nothing with the Lite profile
--   Writes emails to disk with the Integration profile
+ * Writes emails to disk with the Integration profile
--   Uses an SMTP server with the Production profile
+ * Uses an SMTP server with the Production profile

 Set it up as follows:

 snippet:profile_behavior

-With these classes, switching profiles doesn't only change NServiceBus behaviors but also your own behaviors as a consistent set.
-There is no worry about keeping different parts of a configuration file in sync or changing the configuration file your application uses.
+With these classes, switching profiles doesn't only change NServiceBus behaviors but also custom behaviors as a consistent set.
+There is no worry about keeping different parts of a configuration file in sync or changing the configuration file the application uses.
 You can also have multiple classes provide behaviors for the same profile, or you can have a single class handle multiple profiles (by implementing `IHandleProfile<T>` for each profile type) if you want identical behavior across profiles.

 ## Dependent profile behaviors

 You may want slight variations of behavior based on the properties of the class that implements `IConfigureThisEndpoint`.
 Also, you don't necessarily want all profile handlers to be dependent on the type that implements `IConfigureThisEndpoint`, just for it to check whether it also implements some other interface.
 The host itself does this when it handles publishers.
 Endpoints that don't publish don't need to have a subscription storage.
 Those that are publishers do need different storage technologies configured, based on profile.
-Just as the host defines the `AsAPublisher` interface and customizes behavior around it, you can do the same with your own interfaces.
+Just as the host defines the `AsAPublisher` interface and customizes behavior around it, you can do the same with the own interfaces.

 For a profile handler to access the type that implements `IConfigureThisEndpoint`, it has to implement `IWantTheEndpointConfig`, like this:

 snippet:dependent_profile

-This lets you extend the host and write additional profiles and behaviors to customize various aspects of your system, all while maintaining loose-coupling and composability between the various parts of your system.
+This lets you extend the host and write additional profiles and behaviors to customize various aspects of the system, all while maintaining loose-coupling and composability between the various parts of the system.

 ## Logging behaviors